Kernel functions based on triplet comparisons: Our kernel functions

-Our first kernel function is based on the following idea: We fix two objects $x_a$ and $x_b$.
+\paragraph{Kernel function $\bm{k_1}$} Our first kernel function is based on the following idea: We fix two objects $x_a$ and $x_b$.
 In order to compute a similarity score between $x_a$ and $x_b$ we would like to rank all objects in $\dataset$ with respect to their distance from $x_a$ and also rank them with respect to their distance from $x_b$, and take a similarity score between these two rankings as similarity score between $x_a$ and $x_b$.
 One possibility to measure similarity between rankings is given by the famous Kendall tau correlation coefficient \citep{kendalltau}, which is also known as \ktau: for two rankings of $n$ items, \ktau~between the two rankings is the fraction of concordant pairs of items minus the fraction of discordant pairs of items.
-Here, a pair of two items $i_1$ and $i_2$ is concordant if $i_1 \prec i_2$ or $i_1 \succ i_2$ holds true in both rankings, and discordant if they satisfy $i_1 \prec i_2$ according to one and $i_1 \succ i_2$ according to the other ranking.
-Formally, a ranking is represented by a permutation $\sigma: \{1,\ldots,n\}\rightarrow \{1,\ldots,n\}$ such that $\sigma(i)\neq\sigma(j)$, $i\neq j$, and $\sigma(i)=m$ means that item $i$ is ranked at the \mbox{$m$-th} position.
-Given two rankings $\sigma_1$ and $\sigma_2$, the fraction of concordant pairs equals \begin{small}
+Here, a pair of two items $i_1$ and $i_2$ is concordant if $i_1 \prec i_2$ or $i_1 \succ i_2$ according to both rankings, and discordant if it satisfies $i_1 \prec i_2$ according to one and $i_1 \succ i_2$ according to the other ranking.
+Formally, a ranking is represented by a permutation $\sigma: \{1,\ldots,n\}\rightarrow \{1,\ldots,n\}$ such that $\sigma(i)\neq\sigma(j)$, $i\neq j$, and $\sigma(i)=m$ means that item~$i$ is ranked at the \mbox{$m$-th} position.
+Given two rankings $\sigma_1$ and $\sigma_2$, the number of concordant pairs equals